huebicode/leveldb-parser/README.md

 # LevelDB Parser
-[LevelDB](https://github.com/google/leveldb) is a key-value database developed by Google, used among other things in Chromium-based browsers and WebViews, as well as in frameworks such as Electron.
+[LevelDB](https://github.com/google/leveldb) is a key-value database developed by Google, used among other things in Chromium-based applications.

 This project is part of my master’s thesis in Digital Forensics at the University of Applied Sciences Albstadt-Sigmaringen, Germany, which involves developing a parser for LevelDB.
 The final thesis will be uploaded here after completion.